TelemetryDeck/docs/guides/swift-setup.md

 In case Xcode forgets to ask you to link the library with your target, you can do so manually by selecting your target in the project navigator and selecting the <kbd>Build Phases</kbd> tab.
 Click the <kbd>+</kbd> button in the <kbd>Link Binary With Libraries</kbd> section and select the `TelemetryDeck` library.
 {% endnoteinfo %}

-## Initializing the TelemetryDeck Swift Package
+## Initializing the TelemetryDeck Swift package

 The `TelemetryDeck` package will provide you with a class `TelemetryDeck` that you'll use for all interactions with TelemetryDeck.
 Before you can use that class, you'll need to initialize it at the start of your app.
-We strongly recommend doing so as soon as possible, as you won't be able to send Signals before the `TelemetryDeck` is initialized.
+We strongly recommend doing so as soon as possible, as you won't be able to send events before the `TelemetryDeck` is initialized.

 This is slightly different depending on whether you use SwiftUI or UIKit's `AppDelegate` to manage your app's lifecycle, so let's look at these individually.